 The Front Street Art Gallery Presents:

 Front Street Art Gallery, a juried cooperative gallery of over twenty local artists and artisans, is located at 124 Front Street, Scituate Harbor.
-Gallery hours are Thursday through Saturday, 11 AM to 5 PM and Sunday 12 to 5PM.
-The Gallery is closed on Mondays, Tuesdays and Wednesdays during January and February.
+Gallery hours are Wednesday through Saturday, 11 AM to 5 PM and Sunday 12 to 5PM.
+The Gallery is closed on Mondays and Tuesdays.

 Mark your calendar!!!